Welcome to today's edition of the Rush 24-7 podcast.

 I am Rush Limbaugh.

-No matter how low a profile I try to keep, I still end up dominating here at the EIB network at the Limbaugh Institute for advanced conservative studies.
+No matter how low a profile I try to keep, I still end up dominating here at the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

-One of the things that they went into a tizzy about over at CNN is Biden yesterday said that uh we're gonna be looking at everything on this gun problem.
+One of the things they went into a tizzy about over at CNN is Biden yesterday said that we're going to be looking at everything on this gun problem.

-We're gonna be looking at legislation, we're gonna be looking at all kinds of things.
+We're going to be looking at all kinds of things.

 And I said, okay, if you've got two avowed leftists like Obama and Biden talking about guns and executive orders, what in the world are you talking about?